liferay/lexicon-site/src/pages/docs/patterns/Forms/multiStepForm.md

 1. Done: Checked page
 2. Selected: Current page
 3. Disabled: Non visited page
-4. Steps row: equally divided space between all steps.
+4. Steps row: equally divided space between all steps

 ![Multi step form metrics](../../../images/MultiStepFormMetrics.jpg)

 ### Mobile

-Due to the reduce space in mobile the process bar is reduced to a maximum of 5 steps.
-The steps overflow is always placed under the second to last step:
+Due to the reduced space on mobile displays, the process bar is condensed to a maximum of five steps.
+The remaining steps are included in a dropdown that is always placed under the second to last step:

 ![Multi step form N steps mobile](../../../images/MultiStepFormNStepsMobile.jpg)